K-Drama Review: “Princess Hours” Pockets Delightful Romance Story Suited For Reruns

 First Kiss Scene

-The scene when all the fans watching want to have that back hug and couch sweet moment too.
+The scene when all the fans watching want to have that back hug and couch sweet moment, too.

 Excellent Drama OSTs

-One of the few dramas with amazing music setlist, Princess Hours popularized lingering songs that fit in perfectly to the defining moments of the series.
+One of the few dramas with an amazing music setlist, Princess Hours popularized lingering songs that fit in perfectly to the defining moments of the series.
 Featuring ballads from Howl, Shim Tae Yoon, and more, the drama’s OST roster rings a bell easily when you chance upon its melodies.

 Princess Hours Series Musings